The Cork Food Harvest Festival is coming and it’s not to be missed! It’s happening soon: October 19th, 20th and 21st, 2018.

 The festival celebrates the wealth of community food and the growing initiatives throughout Cork.
 Like last year, there will be loads of free events: tours, workshops, talks, demonstrations and tastings.
-On Sunday the 21st, everyone will come together in Fitzgerald’s Park for a day of celebration.

 Last October, the Cork Food Policy Council put on a Food Harvest Festival that was so much fun – and the video below proves it.
 Watch the video to glimpse a few of the food-focused events that took place over the weekend.
 These include talks by expert gardeners and foragers, high-energy music performances, tours of community […]Read More